skellis46/slipbox/improvisation and the threshold of the self.md

 - Why NDA helps name lucidity without self:
 Non-dual awareness offers a language for this without forcing the experience back into a subject–object framework.
 It does not treat the loss of self as impairment, nor does it elevate it as a special state to be achieved.
 Instead, it frames these moments as a reconfiguration of awareness in which experience continues, often intensifies, while the sense of an internal observer drops away.
 This makes it possible to describe the threshold as a shift in the structure of awareness rather than a change in content, affect or performance quality.

 Crucially, this framing avoids both mystification and reduction.
 It neither romanticises the experience as transcendence nor explains it away as attentional narrowing or dissociation.
-It simply names what the practice appears to disclose: that lucidity does not depend on a self being present to guarantee it, and that awareness can be clear, responsive and precise without being organised around an "I".
+It simply names what the practice appears to disclose: that lucidity does not depend on a self being present to guarantee it, and that awareness can be clear, responsive and precise without being organised around an _I_.

 - Why it risks spiritual teleology and hierarchy:
 The problem is not spirituality per se, but the way explanatory language can quietly reinstall progress, hierarchy, and value where the practice itself does not support them.
 It is ethically flat.